mark-casey/cuhky/README.md

-# cuhky
-(cookie-cutter setup of physical dev machines)
+## cuhky - Cookie-cutter setup of physical dev machines

 A documentation project and sets of resources for normalizing capabilities of web development physical workstations across operating systems.